 Spend analytics has an increasingly large role to play in procurement.
 Much has been written on its importance, providing enhanced spend visibility, and how to use analytics to identify and manage supplier-related costs and risks.
 However, many of your colleagues will not understand or appreciate procurement's role beyond delivering savings, such as managing cash flow, mitigating supply chain risks, accelerating product innovation or generating revenue.

-Once you have developed your vision for procurement in your organization, and where it can contribute across the entire business, you’ll then need to align procurement’s value with wider business objectives and build out the right sets of capabilities to perform.
+Once you have developed your vision for procurement in your organisation, and where it can contribute across the entire business, you’ll then need to align procurement’s value with wider business objectives and build out the right sets of capabilities to perform.
 Being able to demonstrate value creation will empower you to make the business case for additional resources to support your goals.

 Explaining to your colleagues, especially those in IT who generally like to build things, that their technology won’t help you do your job may be a challenge – but it will be much easier when you communicate facts to support your argument for investing in spend analytics.
-There are limitations to using an ERP for spend analysis which can cost some organizations dearly:
+There are limitations to using an ERP for spend analysis which can cost some organisations dearly:

-As soon as your colleagues realize you have these specific business intelligent requirements, and that you can help them generate a greater return on their existing ERP by introducing a complementary platform, you’ll be in a better position to make your business case for new technology investments.
+As soon as your colleagues realise you have these specific business intelligent requirements, and that you can help them generate a greater return on their existing ERP by introducing a complementary platform, you’ll be in a better position to make your business case for new technology investments.

 Make a strong business case for spend analytics

-Let’s be honest, upgrading your organization’s analytics capabilities costs time and money.
+Let’s be honest, upgrading your organisation’s analytics capabilities costs time and money.
 It’s definitely worth the effort, and will generate great long-term returns.
-But how do you energize your colleagues and make the business case for spend analytics?
+But how do you energise your colleagues and make the business case for spend analytics?
 The easiest place to start is to take into consideration the business value your procurement peers have already generated using spend analytics, such as savings of between $1 million and $16 million for every million in spend.

 By delivering clear savings within two months of deploying spend analytics, you’ll be able to demonstrate to your colleagues that you’re not only delivering on your procurement vision, but that you’re self-sufficient in funding value creation.
 That’s powerful!